-To provide tactical logistics support above the organic capabilities of supported elements of the Marine Expeditionary Force (MEF) and to provide task organized Logistics Combat Elements in support of MAGTF operations.
+2nd Marine Logistics Group provides tactical logistic support above the organic capabilities of supported elements of Marine Expeditionary Force and to provide task organized Logistics Combat Elements in support of MAGTF operations.

 CAMP LEJEUNE, NC. — “I honestly just want to change people's lives and let them know that no matter